Clubs and Activities

 Model UN Nicole Miller Foster international awareness and public speaking skills through participation in mock United Nations sessions and debates.

-Project Discovery Brandy Garganta, Ms. Westbrook HRCAP Project Discovery is a college access program for first generation college students and/or come from low income families.
+Project Discovery Katie Westbrook HRCAP Project Discovery is a college access program for first-generation college students and/or come from low-income families.
 The program provides weekly workshops to students to help them develop the necessary skills to pursue post-secondary education.
 This program offers many benefits such as college application waivers, scholarships, monthly campus visits, financial aid helpful information, scholarship help and much more.

 RISE!
 Marlon McSwain